gabbyvb/Final_Project/README.md

 Description of Feature Engineering - Feature Select - Why and How Selected?

 We chose the features from the original dataset that made the most sense when homebuyers are looking to buy a house.

-The features include
+The features include:
+BATHRM

+*HF_BATHRM

+*ROOMS

+BEDRM

+SALEDATE

+KITCHENS 	FIREPLACES 	LANDAREA 	ZIPCODE 	WARD 	PRIME 	AC_N 	AC_Y 	QUADRANT_NE 	QUADRANT_NW 	QUADRANT_SE 	QUADRANT_SW 	PRICE 	INDEX_BIN

 Model Limitations and Benefits